 The Foundry LHS will have positive network-wide impact as we move from our planning and pilot phase to implementation in 2025 and beyond.
-Planning has involved working to understand how to evolve our learning community and organize the teams at FCO to support centres in their improvement efforts.
 We have supported centres with small changes to the Youth Peer Support program through a pilot project at two centres that was completed in October 2024.
 Lessons learned from this pilot will shape how we support centres with improvement efforts through the Foundry LHS.